Taxes on Lottery Winnings: How Much Will You Get?

 Lottery winnings and prizes are considered income by the IRS and are subject to federal and state income tax.
 You’ll owe taxes in the year in which you collect the winnings, which means that you can spread out your tax bill if you choose annuities instead of a lump sum prize.

 While it may be a dream to win the Powerball or Mega Millions, you may have overlooked the costs associated with the prize.
-Financial missteps and taxes can quickly make your windfall turn into a burden, so it’s best to consult with a financial advisor and a tax professional at the earliest.
+Financial missteps and taxes can quickly make your windfall turn into a burden, so it’s best to consult with a financial advisor and a tax professional at the earliest opportunity.

 How Are Lottery Winnings Taxed?

-“Winning the lottery is thrilling!
-But the biggest mistake lottery winners make is not understanding the tax consequences and spending their winnings irresponsibly,” says Teresa Dodson, debt expert and founder of Greenbacks Consulting.
+“Winning the lottery is thrilling, but the biggest mistake lottery winners make is not understanding the tax consequences and spending their winnings irresponsibly,” says Teresa Dodson, debt expert and founder of Greenbacks Consulting.
 Read on to learn more about the tax structure of lottery winnings.

 When you win a lottery, the amount you win is considered to be gambling winnings, which is taxable.
 Any payout over $5,000 after deducting the cost of the wager will automatically have 24% withheld for federal taxes.

-Tax Rate | Single | Married filing jointly | Married filing separately | Head of household |
+Tax Rate | Single | Married filing jointly |

-37% | $539,901 or more | $647,851 or more | $323,926 or more | $539,901 or more |
+37% | $626,350 or more | $751,600 or more |

 So, if you’re a single filer earning $50,000, your tax bracket will be 22%.
-If you were to win a lottery prize of $200,000, your total income for the year would be $250,000, which would put you in a tax bracket of 35% (assuming there are no deductions).
+If you were to win a lottery prize of $200,000, your total income for the year would be $250,000, which would put you in a tax bracket of 32% (assuming there are no deductions).

 State-Specific Tax Laws